breuleux/quaint-mathjax/README.md

 The above will wrap the equation with `<div class="my-class" id="some-id">...</div>`, which means you can easily customize the display of various equations.

+## Options

+There are no options at the moment.